sweng-epfl/public/sdp/ExampleSummary.md

 ## Bernadetta

-I implemented single-sign-on login through EPFL's Tequila authentication system.

-My time estimate was accurate, probably thanks to my experience implementing login via Google accounts two sprints ago.

-Next time, I'll think more about how to reuse existing code, since I didn't do that there is a bunch of duplicated logic between Google and EPFL logins.
+I had to duplicate a fair bit of code while implementing a new login method, as I had not thought of how to reuse the code for existing login methods beforehand.

+In hindsight, I should have started with a quick design of how the new EPFL authentication system differs from our existing Google authentication, and what code they could share.
+I will pay more attention to the existing code for my next tasks.

+On a positive note, my time estimate was very accurate, way better than the previous weeks!
+This is probably because I also implemented the other login method, so I knew what it entailed.

 ## Caspar

-I implemented the map view for items, but I could not implement the "show itinerary" feature as the service we're using for the map does not support it, which is not documented.
+I realized too late that the "show itinerary" feature I was tasked with could not be implemented quickly because the service we use for the map does not support it, which is not documented.

-The interface I designed for the map will be particularly useful for some of the next high-priority features, such as viewing all of the user's favorite items at once.
+In hindsight, I should not have left this to the last minute.

-Next time, I'll try another map service and begin with a rough prototype to ensure it actually supports the features we need.
+Next time I have to implement an entirely new feature, I'll begin with a quick prototype to make sure it is feasible with the libraries we already use, to leave time to discuss with the team if it doesn't work.

 ## Dorothea

-I implemented filtering and searching for items, as well as an offline cache for the user's favorite items.

-The filter and search feature was supposed to take the whole week, but I found a library that did exactly what we needed, so I integrated it, and had time to add the offline cache, which was the highest-priority item in the product backlog.

-In hindsight, I should maybe have spent the extra time on other tasks such as helping Caspar with the map itinerary feature.
+I found a library that did exactly what we wanted for our "filter and search" feature, so it only took me a couple of hours instead of being work for the entire week!

+While this was a positive, my decision to then take the topmost task from the product backlog and work on it was not good, as Caspar could've used my help on the itinerary feature.
+Next time I'm in this situation, I will instead ask the team if there is something I could help with.

 ## Ferdinand

-I implemented a drawer menu for the app.
-It works on almost all devices, but there is a visual bug on some devices from one manufacturer, which I added to the product backlog.

-My task went very smoothly thanks to the detailed Android documentation.
+I had no particular problems this week.

-Next time, I'll try to pick a harder task, since this one was not very challenging.
+If anything, I believe I should pick a harder task next time, as my work this week was not very challenging.

 ## Hubert (Scrum Master)

-I did not manage to implement either of my tasks, which were adding more fields to items and adding a basic interface to edit existing items, due to other projects keeping me too busy.
+I did not manage to implement either of my tasks due to other projects keeping me too busy.
 On the positive side, I did have time to prepare a demo for the app, including some of the new features.

+In hindsight, I should not have committed to doing so many things in the same week.
 Next time, I will manage my time better to avoid spending all of it on something else.

 ## Petra

-I implemented localization in the app, with a choice of English and German for now.

-I learned a lot of interesting ideas for our user interface, and implemented some of them to allow for dynamic language switching.
+I finished my task, but had a stressful few hours near the end as I had to update my code to handle new features merged by others during the week.

+In hindsight, I worked alone the entire week and missed our standup meeting due to another commitment.
-Next time, I will try to coordinate more with the rest of the team, as I got surprised by some new localization requirements from some of the pull requests merged during the week, which were stressful to integrate last-minute.
+Next time, I will coordinate more with the rest of the team, and plan my time so I do not miss our standup meetings.

 ## Overall team